Minute Puff Pastry Donuts: Easy Cronuts for Busy Nights

 Recipe Variations

-Spiced Mango Cheesecake: Add a dash of cinnamon or nutmeg to the filling for a warm spice that complements the natural sweetness of the mango.
+- Spiced Peach: Add a dash of nutmeg or ginger to the peach filling for a cozy, spiced-up variation.

 Chef’s Notes